Equity and diversity

 Future plans

-• embed understanding and awareness of exclusive behaviours
+• embed our understanding of exclusive behaviours and how to address discrimination

 This will be an ongoing journey, and we will be continually evaluating our policies, practices, and culture to ensure that we are living up to our values and removing barriers to equality.
 We will keep checking our progress and sharing updates.